Biography

 At the Troubadour in L.A., Andy does a guest spot on backing vocals with the SAS Band, which includes Queen musicians, Spike Edney and Jamie Moses, and also features singers Paul Young, Fish (Marillion), and Chris Thompson, plus legendary guitarist Steve Lukather (Toto).

-2001 - Now single again, Andy joins Deep Purple tribute band, Made In Japan, led by guitarist Hiro Sasaki.
+2001 - Now single again, Andy joins Deep Purple tribute band, Made In Japan.

 2002 - The Chris Thompson Band gets together on a more permanent basis, with Ken’s brother, Kevin, taking over on drums.